sprutton1/assessment-ie3/ASSESSMENT.md

 - PR Template for consistency in PRs
   - It's helpful for everyone to know the expectations when opening a PR, especially cross-team

+### Add linters

+I started using Earthly here.
+If you aren't familiar it's basically a handy little docker-like kit for running self-contained workloads.
+Great for CI and local development so you can ensure you are running the same things in both places.
+As they say, Dockerfile and Makefile had a baby.

+Speaking of Makefile, I used a Taskfile here.
+It's very similar to Make, but with a modern, comfortable syntax.
+I find it an easy alternative to Make.
+I wrap my CI functions with Task and also include developer convenience scripts (`task lint`) to run all of the linters at once in Earthly.

+I create two GHA workflows, one for each lint.
+Each one only runs against the files specific to the directories being changed.
+I tend to run linters separately from tests as you can still get good feedback from test failures and linting failures separately.
+This also lets the tests start as soon as possible.